NBA 2K23: Reception

 NBA 2K23 received "generally favorable" reviews, garnering a 78/100 on PS5 and 80/100 on Xbox according to review aggregator Metacritic.

-There has been many positive reviews left on the main features of the game such as the massive city hub found on the PS5 and Xbox Series X versions of the game.
-The Jordan Challenge is another hit, allowing players to relive the iconic moments of Michael Jordan.
+However, players have slammed the game's microtransactions, stating that it would cost over $100 in VC just to finish building a player, and have also said that the game feels extremely pay-to-win and puts the player at a significant disadvantage if they cannot afford or do not wish to spend extra money to improve their MyCareer player.
+Players also criticized the fact that the brand-new eras are only available to PS5 and Xbox Series X players, not PS4, Xbox One or PC.

-However, players have slammed the game's microtransactions, stating that it would cost over $100 in VC just to finish building a player, and have also said that the game feels extremely pay-to-win and puts you at a huge disadvantage if you can't afford to spend extra money to improve your MyCareer player.
-Players also don't like the fact that the brand-new eras are only available to PS5 and Xbox Series X players, not PS4 or PC.
+In addition, there have been many complaints by players, particularly on the PS5 and Xbox Series X, about how the frame rate dips and the game lags.

-In addition, there have been many complaints by players, particularly on the PS5 and Xbox Series X, over the frame rate dips and lag.
+During the 26th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated NBA 2K23 for "Sports Game of the Year".